mybuilder/aws-waf-logger/README.md

 ### Configuration

 You must first specify your desired configuration within `env.yml`, using `env.yml.example` as a template.
+If you are using a regional WAF WEB ACLS for LB WAFS set the REGINAL env variable to true.

 This service uses [Serverless](https://serverless.com/) to manage provisioning the Lambda, so with this present on your machine you can simply execute:

 ```bash